Cathedral Parkway–110th Street station (IRT Broadway–Seventh Avenue Line)

 The Cathedral Parkway–110th Street station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at the intersection of Cathedral Parkway and Broadway in Morningside Heights, Manhattan, it is served by the 1 train at all times.
+Located at the intersection of Cathedral Parkway and Broadway in the Morningside Heights neighborhood of Manhattan, it is served by the 1 train at all times.

 The 110th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction of the line segment that includes 110th Street began on June 18 of the same year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 The station's platforms were lengthened in 1948 to accommodate ten-car trains, and the station was renovated in the 2000s.

 The 110th Street station contains two side platforms and three tracks; the center track is not used in regular service.
 The station was built with tile and mosaic decorations.
 The platforms contain exits to 110th Street and Broadway and are not connected to each other within fare control.
 The original section of the station is a New York City designated landmark and listed on the National Register of Historic Places.